SachithaBS/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

 - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+If you receive a success message, you can proceed to the next Exercise.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.